dag/flask-zodb/docs/index.rst

     root['developers'] = dict(root['developers'], **{'Python': 'Guido van Rossum'})

-While this works, it isn's very neat.
+While this works, it isn't very neat.
 A better solution is to wrap objects in "persistence-aware" types that behave just like the types you're used to working with, but that mark themselves as mutated when needed.
 We rewrite the initiation of the *developers* mapping thus::